engie-group/shaystack/README.md

 make invoke-About
 ```

-Run functions remotelly and invoke them with the `make aws-invoke-<name>` command.
+After deployed the lambda functions, run functions remotely and invoke them with the `make aws-invoke-<name>` command.
 ```bash
 make aws-invoke-About
 ```

-The SAM CLI can also emulate your application's API.
+The SAM CLI can also emulate the application's API.
 Use the `make start-api` to run the API locally on port 3000.
 You can use [Postman](https://www.postman.com/) and the file `CarbonAPI v2.0.postman_collection.json` to
 test and invoke the local API.

-TODO: util ? refresh ?
 You can start API server in background with `make async-start-api` and close with `make async-stop-api`.

 ```bash
 make async-start-api